Digital1O1/ESP_8266_ADC_Gauge/README.md

 # Main Objective Of Repository
-- Provide an example that uses AJAX bi-directional communication between an ESP8266 and a HTML website to:
+- Provide an example that uses AJAX communication between an ESP8266 and a HTML website to:
   - Display the following data on an HTML website using Google Charts :
     - Varying voltage from a potentiometer that's being sampled by the ESP8266 Analog to Digital converter
     - A random number generated from the ESP8266.